wadmp/wadmp.github.io/src/gen3/explanations/device monitoring/README.md

 Note that monitoring interval may affect your cellular data bill (more often - more data sent in long time interval).
 Amount of data sent in every regular message is affected by Fields configured for your company.
 This may also affect your cellular data bill - see example below.

-Fields have different categories you can filter, but monitoring (further representaton in Stats, Charts, Tables) can be generaly done above all types of Fields (not only Monitoring or Cumulative monitoring categories, but also Static information and Configuration).
-Adding of Field means it is tracked in the database and some may take more cellular data when reported.
+* Fields have different categories you can filter.
+Monitoring (further representation in Stats, Charts, Tables) can be generally done above all types of Fields, including:

+   - Monitoring or Cumulative Monitoring categories
+   - Static Information
+   - Configuration

+- Adding a Field means it is tracked in the database, and some fields may take more cellular data when reported.

 ![CSV export](../images/monitoring/field-cat.png)